AndrewAi/osServer/README.md

 #To Run this application :
-download or clone this repo and run Server.java first. which will start the server and have it listen for incoming client-socket requests. then run Client.java . will be then asked to enter the public ip address of the computer that Server.java is running on.
+download or clone this repo and run Server.java first. which will start the server and have it listen for incoming client-socket requests. then run Client.java.
+You will be then asked to enter the public ip address of the computer that Server.java is running on.
 When I tested this locally on my laptop it was the ip address of my laptop.
 Whem I tested on the Amazon websever it was the public Ip address.